-Supportive Housing is the Solution
+Supportive Housing is Part of the Solution

-Part of the solution is to create affordable housing; particularly housing that has supportive services for people with disabilities.
+Part of the solution to homelessness is to create affordable housing; particularly housing that has supportive services for people with disabilities.
 It is less expensive to provide housing than it is to provide homeless services.

 All Tedford supportive housing programs have on-site services including case management and advocacy for individuals and families.
 People who live in supportive housing sign leases and pay rent, just like their neighbors.
 The key to the success of supportive housing is combining permanent housing with supportive services tailored to the needs of individuals.